Cohort 5 (2025)

 Assess pre- and post-intervention cognitive and cardiovascular health outcomes.

-The intervention is adapted to fit the needs of diverse populations, emphasizing accessibility and inclusivity for individuals in rural areas and communities with limited access to health and wellness programs.
+The intervention is adapted to fit the needs of varied populations, emphasizing accessibility for individuals in rural areas and communities with limited access to health and wellness programs.

 Expected Outcomes